Guddada Bhootha

-Guddada Bhootha (1991) is a thriller, Indian television mini-series which has a suspense storyline based on a Tulu drama shows the country life of Tulu Nadu region of India.
+Guddada Bhootha (1991) is a thriller, Indian Kannada language television mini-series which has a suspense storyline based on a Tulu drama shows the country life of Tulu Nadu region of India.
 The art and technical direction of the series was done by popular Kannada filmmaker Girish Kasaravalli.
 It had Prakash Raj as the lead actor.
 The serial consists of 13 episodes and it was re-telecasted in Zee Kannada in the year 2014.
 The series was applauded for its advanced technical values during that time.